oelglad/Project1/README.md

 retrieved from your API: 'http://api.giphy.com/v1/gifs/search?q=clothes&api_key=OBQh5OZ0RsNCkK49aqNORvPMstxE2WcR&limit=1'

 ## Features
-- User will be able to retreive and search for the Giphy they want related to their search by text (text field is added)
+- Users will be able to retreive and search for the Giphy they want related to their search using the text field.
-- Retrieve all gifs related to the search
+- Adding a function....called addFavorite as a list (user will be able to add to his favorite list all the gifs under favorites )

 ## goals

  - adding a new future like animated text
- - user has the option to add his favorite giphy to a favorite bar
+ - user has the option to add his favorite giphy to a favorite list

 ## wireFrame